Relax and Unplug

 Our not-quite Olympic-and-yet-boundless pool uses minimal chlorine and a heat exchanger to distribute the warmth of the hot springs.
 It has a changing room, a restroom, and a cold shower.
 No lifeguard is on duty.
 While children are welcomed at all times at the pool, the suggested children’s swimming time is from 1-3pm.
 At all other times, lap swimming takes precedence.
 Please respect resident use times as well.

 Hiking trails of various difficulty are abundant around Tassajara, which is located in the rugged Los Padres National Forest.
 Overlook Trail, Horse Pasture Loop, Church Creek Trail/Wind Caves/Indian Caves,Tony Trail, the Narrows, and the Waterfall are common destinations and trails.
-Also, the Suzuki Roshi Memorial is a ten-minute walk up a nearby trail to the ashes site of our founder.
+Also, the Suzuki Roshi Memorial is a ten-minute walk up a nearby trail to the ashes site of the founder.
 Maps and information about the trails (and TecNu for poison oak) are available in Stone Office.

 There is a Bocce Ball court in front of the Pine Rooms and instructions are available in the office.